juvalen/mb-checker/README.md

 ## Output files
 Script crawls the bookmark file and uses **requests.head** to access the site.
 It is set a 10" timeout.
 It retrieves the http return code.

-After processing there will be these files in the _output_ directory:
+After processing there will be these files in the _data_ subdirectory:

 * valid bookmarks files in `OK.json`